NethServer/ns8-docs/migration.rst

 #.
 Connect the NethServer 7 server to an existing new NethServer 8 cluster
    by entering the following fields:

-   - ``LDAP user domain``: Specify the new domain name for the user LDAP domain in NS8 (applicable only for OpenLDAP account providers).
+   - ``LDAP user domain``: This field is available when NS7 uses a local OpenLDAP account provider.
+Ensure the user domain name is unique within the NS8 cluster.
+The local LDAP database from NS7 will be renamed to this new domain name during migration to the NS8 cluster.

    - ``NS8 leader node``: the host name or IP address of NethServer 8 cluster leader node